 Can Tho Kitchen and Bar, Runaway Bay: From its eclectic digs on Oxley Drive, Can Tho Kitchen and Bar brings authentic home-style Vietnamese to the table.
 The share-style menu focuses on traditional flavours of Vietnam, starting with smaller plates like steamed chilli dim sims and sour seafood soup, before moving on to authentic beef pho noodle soup, delicious banh xeo (savoury pancakes) and punchy wok-fried classics like lemongrass chicken.
 You can end with the likes of taro ice-cream with crushed yam cookies or a deep-fried Gaytime bao.

 My Saigon Tuckshop, Burleigh Waters: Don’t judge a book by its cover.
-This unassuming daytime eatery is often found brimming with local workers getting their fix of traditional Vietnamese fare like pho beef-noodle soup, vermicelli salads, rice paper rolls, spring rolls and grab-and-go banh mi baguettes.
-Don’t let the unassuming decor fool you – it’s as authentic as it gets.
+This hidden daytime eatery, tucked in Burleigh’s industrial precinct, is often found brimming with local workers getting their fix of traditional Vietnamese fare like pho beef-noodle soup, vermicelli salads, rice paper rolls, spring rolls and grab-and-go banh mi baguettes.
+This as authentic as it gets.